nginx/unit-docs/source/installation.rst

     .. warning::

-       The :program:`unit-http` package is platform dependent due to optimizations; you can't move it across systems with the rest of :file:`node-modules`.
+       The :program:`unit-http` module is platform dependent due to optimizations; you can't move it across systems with the rest of :file:`node-modules`.
 Global installation avoids such scenarios; just :ref:`relink <configuration-external-nodejs>` the migrated app.

 #.
-After that, :ref:`use the package <configuration-external-nodejs>` in your
+After that, :ref:`use <configuration-external-nodejs>` the module in your
    Node.js app instead of the built-in :program:`http` to run it in Unit.
 Mind that such frameworks as Express may require additional :doc:`changes in your code <howto/express>`.

-If you update Unit later, make sure to update the NPM package as well:
+If you update Unit later, make sure to update the module as well:

 .. code-block:: console